Keeping Communities Clean, Safe and Healthy

 “One of our biggest problems is that kids are getting their hands on these medications.
 They go over to grandma and grandpa’s house where there are lots of medications and they’ll take some pills,” says Sgt.
 Brian Gunsolley with the Orange County Sheriff’s Department.
 “That’s really dangerous for teenagers: They can get addicted, they can overdose, they can go to a party and mix it with alcohol or other drugs and that can be fatal.”

 During a drug take-back event in Orange County in October 2019, Gunsolley says that more than 3,000 pounds of medications were collected from 12 sheriff department-sponsored locations alone.
 While collecting more than 1.5 tons of pills is a good thing, stockpiling medications to wait for an annual event can be a recipe for misuse.
-Whether it’s family, friends or burglars, medicine cabinets can be a magnet for those looking to abuse medications or sell them on the black market.
+Whether it’s family, friends, or burglars, medicine cabinets can be a magnet for those looking to abuse medications or sell them on the black market.

 Polluting watersheds